Frequently Asked Questions

 How should I store my baked goods?

 Bread longevity is all about moisture management.
 The process of baking dries out a wet dough crust first which means that after it comes out of the oven there is more moisture in the middle than the outside.
-As bread cools it also dries.
+As it cools moisture escapes through the crust and then crisps up again.
 You might find that when you get your bread home the crust is soft from being in the bag with all that moisture.
 Simply let it rest on your counter top (cut side always down) until the crust has dried out some and then put it in a sealed bag or container like this.
 We have found we can keep a loaf and a few bagels in this bread container easily.
 From our experience storing in bread boxes that are not transparent or in closed cupboards encourages mold to grow so keep your clear container on the counter, if you can.

 Properly stored bread will last a week.
 (If you don't eat it first!)